vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

     url: /assets/2025-11-19/Snowflake.pbmx
 ---

-Over the last few years, [Snowflake](https://www.snowflake.com/) has become one of the world's leading vendors for cloud-based data warehousing and BI backends.
+Over the past few years, [Snowflake](https://www.snowflake.com/) has become one of the world's leading vendors for cloud-based data warehousing and BI backends.
-Snowflake combines flexibility, governance, and impressive elasticity---all in one platform, and while remaining remarkably approachable for new teams.
+Snowflake combines flexibility, governance, and impressive elasticity---all in one platform---and all while remaining remarkably approachable for new teams.

 In this article, we'll discuss the proper way to connect a Peakboard application to a Snowflake database.
-We'll use an ODBC driver to do this---however, there may be other options for connecting to Snowflake.
+We'll use an ODBC driver to do this (however, there may be other options for connecting to Snowflake).

 Snowflake offers a JSON-based REST API and a full range of language-specific connectors.
 Check out their [REST API